 After implementation, technical issues arose relating primarily to overlapping complex billing transactions.
 As a result, a portion (approximately 7%) of Central Hudson customers experienced delays in their bills in the months following the implementation.
-In certain cases, some customers received bills that required adjustments, which did not result in a material adjustment to the financial statements.
+In certain cases, customers received bills that required adjustments, but did not result in a material adjustment to Central Hudson's financial statements.
 Remediation of these billing issues has been a top priority across the Company.
 The amounts that were not billed have been recorded within the RDM or as unbilled revenue.
-A significant force of external resources was established by the Company to support stabilization of the billing processes.
+A significant force of external resources was also retained by the Company to support stabilization of the billing processes.